 Williamstown, MA 01267

-- Upon receipt of a copy of the bill from your study away program, the Bursar will send a check directly to your program.
+- Upon receipt of a copy of the bill from your study away program, the Office of Student Accounts will send a check directly to your program.

-- Payments are sent in mid-August for the fall portion of your Williams Scholarship.
+- Payments are sent in mid-August for the fall portion of your Williams Grant.

 - Federal and state grants will be forwarded once they can be applied to your student account according to federal and state regulation.